Best Free CRM Tools for Small Business 2026: 8 Top Picks Compared

 - Staying small → Capsule or Agile CRM

 Step 4: Actually try the thing.
 Every tool on this list offers either a free plan or a trial.
-Spend one real week using your top two picks with actual data — not dummy contacts, not test deals.
+Spend one real week with your top two picks using actual data — not dummy contacts, not test deals.
 Real stuff.
 You'll know within a few days which one fits how your brain works.
 No amount of reading comparison articles (including this one) beats 20 minutes of hands-on use.

 Bottom Line: Top Picks for Every Type of Small Business